 Cut the piece of green construction in half.
 Then snip the edge of one side of the paper to make grass.
 If you are concerned about your child cutting the paper all the way through, draw a line so that she will know where to stop.

 Once the grass is cut add stickers of summer critters, flowers, bugs, birds, and anything else related to the season.
 Then staple the two pieces to make one long strip.
-Then size it to your child’s head and staple the other ends together to finish the crown.
+Size it to your child’s head and staple the other ends together to finish the crown.

 Adorable.
 I need someone to model it!